getodk/javarosa/README.md

 We use [OSSRH](http://central.sonatype.org/pages/ossrh-guide.html) to distribute this jar to a few public Maven and Gradle repositories.
 This process is [outlined here](http://central.sonatype.org/pages/apache-maven.html).

-We use maven instead of gradle for this process because OSSRH's gradle support is unreliable (e.g., snapshots not updating).
-One deviation from OSSRH's documentation is that the settings.xml should include `gpg.homedir`, `gpg.keyname`, and `gpg.passphrase`.
+While we use gradle as our default build tool, we use maven here because OSSRH's gradle support is unreliable (e.g., snapshots don't always update).
+One deviation from OSSRH's documentation is that the `settings.xml` file should include `gpg.homedir`, `gpg.keyname`, and `gpg.passphrase`.
 ```
 <!-- ${user.home}/.m2/settings.xml -->
 <settings>